-- Before 15 October: DG Energy1 provides the grid operator with any relevant information for the probabilistic assessment. - By 15 November: the grid operator carries out a probabilistic assessment which is submitted to DG Energy. - By 15 December: DG Energy provides the Minister with an opinion on the need to constitute a strategic reserve for the following winter.
+- Before 15 October: DG Energy2 provides the grid operator with any relevant information for the probabilistic assessment. - By 15 November: the grid operator carries out a probabilistic assessment which is submitted to DG Energy. - By 15 December: DG Energy provides the Minister with an opinion on the need to constitute a strategic reserve for the following winter.
 If the opinion concludes that such a need exists, a volume for this reserve is suggested, expressed in MW.
 As the case may be, DG Energy may issue an opinion recommending the constitution of such a reserve for up to three consecutive winters.
 If the suggested volumes relate to two or three consecutive winters, this proposal will determine for the last (two) winter(s) the minimum required levels, which may then be revised upwards in the subsequent annual procedures. - One month after receiving DG Energy's opinion: the Minister may instruct the grid operator to constitute a strategic reserve for a period of one to three years starting from the first day of the next winter period and determines the size of this reserve in MW.
 The Minister notifies CREG of this decision.
 The decision, the grid operator's assessment and DG Energy's opinion are published on DG Energy's website.

-Agreement on assumptions with FPS ELIA gives an advise on the volume based on a probabilistic approach to FPS FPS submits an advise on the volume to the Minister of Energy Decision on volume by the Minister of Energy
+assumptions with FPS 15 OCT. probabilistic approach to FPS Energy 15 JAN.
+Agreement on ELIA gives an advise on the volume based on a FPS submits an advise on the volume to the Decision on volume by the Minister of

-15 OCT.
-15 NOV.
-15 DEC.
-15 JAN.

-Figure 1

-1 Directorate-General for Energy of the Federal Public Service (FPS) Economy
+2 Directorate-General for Energy of the Federal Public Service (FPS) Economy